PaloAltoNetworks/azure-vm-monitoring/README.md

 # azure-vm-monitoring

-This reposiroty contains solution(s) to harvest ip and tag infomration from VMs deployed in Azure and publish them on to firewalls.
+This repository contains solution(s) to harvest ip and tag infomration from VMs deployed in Azure and publish them on to firewalls.
-Please refer to the READ files in individual folders for further details
+Please refer to the README files in the individual folders for further details